amitkr1012/peerIsland-order-service/README.md

-# books-management
-PeerIsland Order Management Service
+# PeerIsland Order Management Service
 It is a web based RESTful API for a fictional order service that can perform the following functions:
 1. Create an order